 Offering Access in Many Ways

-- Two handicap parking spaces avaiable for patron use in the theatre’s staff parking lot and on 15th Avenue immediately outside the theatre’s entrance
+- Five off-street and four on-street handicap parking spaces are available for patron use in the theatre’s parking lot and on 15th Avenue immediately outside the theatre’s entrance

 - A ramp with a power door opener to the handicap accessible theater